-The Community Planning Program, formerly the Countryside Program, has been working since 1996 to promote sustainable urban, suburban, rural and exurban development patterns across Ohio.
+The Community Planning Program has been working since 1996 to promote and support sustainable community development patterns across Ohio.
 CPP is part of the Center for Community Planning and Development.
 We work with local officials (City/Village Councils, township trustees, zoning/planning commissions and boards; planning, zoning and building staff); landowners; developers and the real estate community; designers and planners; and the general public.
-We partner with local communities; County Planning Commissions and Soil and Water Districts; conservation groups and land conservancies; development groups; and State and Federal agencies to achieve a balanced approach.
+We partner with local communities; County Planning Commissions; neighborhood Community Development Corporations; conservation groups and land conservancies; development groups; and State and Federal agencies to achieve a balanced approach.

-- We provide technical assistance on a wide variety of planning, zoning, development, and conservation projects and processes.
+- We provide technical assistance and decision support on a wide variety of planning, zoning, development, and conservation projects and processes.